ashurohom/Gurudatt-Electrical/README.md

-# ⚡ Gurudatt Electrical — Official Website
+# ⚡ Gurudatt Electrical — Website

 Welcome to the **Gurudatt Electrical** official website repository.
 This is a modern, responsive, and SEO-friendly **static website** built to showcase Gurudatt Electrical’s products, services, and contact details online.